 - Manage projects and coordinate staff through the design, research, analysis, and dissemination phases

-- Maintain a high quality of assessments across projects
+- Maintain quality of assessments and measurements across projects

-- Engage in a playful assessment community of educators to learn from teacher practices and conduct professional development
+- Engage with a community of educators to learn from teacher practices and conduct professional development around playful assessment

 - Support lab members to build their understanding of assessment science

-- Strong skills in an affinity for project management, clear communication, collaborative teamwork, dynamic presentation
+- Strong skills in and affinity for project management, clear communication, collaborative teamwork, dynamic presentation

 - Desire to impact the future of education and have fun!

-The position is full time, reporting to the Director of the Playful Journey Lab, for one year, with potential to renew over the length of the three-year grant period.
-Review of applications will begin on May 15, 2019, with the goal of starting August 1, 2019.
-For additional information about the position, please contact YJ Kim at email@example.com
+The position is full time, reporting to the Director of the Playful Journey Lab, for one year with potential to renew depending on project needs.
+Salary range is 70K to 85K depending on experience.
+Applications will remain open until the position is filled.
+For additional information about the position contact firstname.lastname@example.org.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability.